UST-MICO/docs/service_description.rst

 Service Description
 ===================

-The following attributes are mainly taken from `Pivio`_.
+Attributes describing a :term:`service`.
+The attributes are mainly taken from `Pivio`_.

 .. _Pivio: http://pivio.io/docs/#_general